NOAA-PSL/score-monitoring/README.md

 ## Python Scripts
-Most of the python scripts are called via the cylc suite, except the db-registration.py script which must be run independently by the user as necessary.
+Most of the python scripts are called via the cylc suite, except the db-registration.py script which must be run independently by the user as necessary. db-registration.py should be run on the first time using a specific variable in which the metadata must be first stored in the database, prior to running the cylc suite.
 Scripts called via the stats parameter in the cylc suite must be titled in the format of db_{stat}.py where stat is the same name that is listed under the stats parameter.

 The db-registration script will store the provided metadata into the database for experiments, storage locations, file types, and metric types.
 This metadata is requird in the database to store file counts and metrics.
 Each experiment, storage location, file type, and metric type will only need to be registered once.
 Usage of the script is dependent on the users specific use case and must be edited for the user defined input prior to each run.
 It is also possible the user may only want to register one type of metadata and in those cases the other function calls should be commented out in the main() function.
 For example, if you only need to add a new file type and metric type, you'd edit the file type metadata in the register_file_type() function and the metric type metadata in the register_metric_type() function and then comment out the register_experiment() and register_storage_location() functions from the main() function "#register_experiment() and #register_storage_location()".